harshitbhar/Smart_contract/README.md

 ## Author

-This project was created by [Samaila Anthony Malima](https://github.com/samailamalima) and serves as a basic example of how to define contracts, transactions, and scripts using Cadence on the Flow blockchain.
+This project was created by Harshit and serves as a basic example of how to define contracts, transactions, and scripts using Cadence on the Flow blockchain.

 Happy coding!